-There must be a minimum of $5,000 value increase.
 New, as well as existing improvements must conform with all codes, rules and regulations in effect.
 You should secure a building permit for most improvements, where applicable.
 Call the city office to find out if you need a building permit.

 If qualified improvements have been made, how does one obtain a tax rebate?

 The property owner must file, and have approved, an application with the County Appraiser before construction begins.
 There will be no exceptions.

 The property owner.
 Even if as a lessee you are doing the improvements and your lease agreement has you paying the taxes, the property owner must apply.
 The tax rebate does not follow the sale of the property within the 10-year term of the sale.

 Apply each year that you make a qualifying improvement to the property, even though the improvements may not actually be completed during the year.
 If no further improvements are made, the initial application will be sufficient without the property owner having to file an additional application for succeeding years in which a tax rebate is received.